coala/coala/docs/Developers/Writing_Native_Bears.rst

 Results
 -------

-In the end we've got a result.
+In the end, we've got a result.
 If a file is provided, coala will show the file, if a line is provided, coala will also show a few lines before the affecting line.
 There are a few parameters to the Result constructor, so you can e.g. create a result that proposes a code change